 In July 2013, he was elected by his peers to a two-year term as the State Vice President of the American Foreign Service Association – the professional association and public sector union for America’s 15,000 diplomats.
 From 2018-2019 he served as the elected President of the Asian American Foreign Affairs Association, the Department’s employee group for Asian Americans.

 He graduated from the London School of Economics (MSc in European Politics and Policy) and the University of Pennsylvania (BS in Economics, BA in International Studies and German).
 He also studied at the Johns Hopkins School of Advanced International Studies and the Humboldt University in Berlin.
-He speaks fluent German and rudimentary Hindi, Urdu, Dari, and Spanish.
-He is an alumnus of the Atlantik-Brücke, APAICS, Japanese American Citizen’s League Young Leader programs and an International Career Advancement Program fellow.
+He is an alumnus of the Atlantik-Brücke, APAICS, and Japanese American Citizen’s League Young Leader programs and an International Career Advancement Program (ICAP) and Asian Forum on Global Governance (AFGG) fellow.